eniac/Cebinae/vm_experiments.md

    |   Average    |         9.44%          |          11.36%          |  10.82%  |     26.39%     |  9.38%  | 7.29%  |  5.21%  | 9.03%  |   24.22%   |   31.25%  |   0.00%   | 3.65%  |         7.81%          |         11.98%         |      15.10%     |         6.25%         |       0.00%        |        0.00%        |        0.00%        |      26.04%     |
    --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
    ```
+**TODO: change to overall summary of total number of units, reflecting table 3.**